MarcelPoots/http-client-demo/readme.md

-Demo application to see how to work with the httpClient in
+Demo application to see how to work with the httpClient instead of Postman to test apis.

+See :

 src/test/resources/httpClient